hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

  - Telekom Glasfaser Modem 2

 # Credits
 This whole documentation here was made possible by reverse engineering, and time investment from @hwti and the rest of the folks from the forum mention in the links section of the page.
-Thanks a lot !
+Thanks a lot!